Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: OBSERVATIONS, DATA REDUCTION AND ANALYSIS

 Since ds9 (An image display and visualization tool for astronomical data, \citealp{2003ASPC..295..489J}) already has an interface to various standard catalogues it was used to retrieve data from the {\it GAIA} catalogue.
 From this catalogue, the reference sources which appear to be isolated and point-like in {\it Chandra} and {\it HST} images were searched.
 Considering also the shift directions of matched sources, four reference sources were found between both {\it Chandra}-{\it GAIA} and {\it GAIA}-{\it HST}.
 Of course, there were more than four reference sources between {\it GAIA}-{\it HST}, but they were not affected the results since the values of shift as well as shift directions were the same.
 The coordinates of all identified reference sources are shown in Figure \ref{F:astro}.
 In particularly, the same shift direction of the reference sources between {\it Chandra} and {\it GAIA} indicates that the selected sources are the accurate references (see the left panel of Figure \ref{F:astro}).
-The astrometric offsets between {\it Chandra} and {\it GAIA} were found as -0$\arcsec$.83 $\pm$ 0$\arcsec$.07 for R.A (right ascension) and -0$\arcsec$.72 $\pm$ 0$\arcsec$.33 for Decl. (declination) with 1-$\sigma$ errors. and also, astrometric offsets between {\it GAIA} and {\it HST} were found as -0$\arcsec$.07 $\pm$ 0$\arcsec$.03 for R.A. and -0$\arcsec$.04 $\pm$ 0$\arcsec$.02 for Decl. with 1-$\sigma$ errors.
+The astrometric offsets between {\it Chandra} and {\it GAIA} were found as -0$\arcsec$.83 $\pm$ 0$\arcsec$.07 for R.A and -0$\arcsec$.72 $\pm$ 0$\arcsec$.33 for Decl. with 1-$\sigma$ errors and also astrometric offsets between {\it GAIA} and {\it HST} were found as -0$\arcsec$.07 $\pm$ 0$\arcsec$.03 for R.A and -0$\arcsec$.04 $\pm$ 0$\arcsec$.02 for Decl. with 1-$\sigma$ errors.
 The total astrometric errors between {\it Chandra}-{\it GAIA} and between {\it GAIA} -{\it HST} were derived as 0$\arcsec$.33 and 0$\arcsec$.03, respectively.
 The calculation to determine the final optical coordinates of the ULX-8 is described in equations (1), (2) and (3):

 Where the {\it Chandra}, {\it GAIA} and {\it HST} images are described as IC, IG and IH, respectively. $\Delta$R.A and $\Delta$Decl. are average shifts of R.A and Decl., respectively.
 The plus–minus signs, $\pm$, depend on the shift directions.
 To simplify, the last two terms of the equation (1) and equation (2) were called A and B respectively.
-The equation (3) gives the {\it HST} optical position of ULX-8 in the {\it Chandra} images.
+The equation (3) gives the X-ray position of ULX-8 on the astrometric-corrected {\it HST} images.